redscientistlabs/corruption-wiki-media/Introduction.md

 #### This is the GitHub project page for [https://corruption.wiki/](https://corruption.wiki/), any changes, and commits automatically sync to the wiki, if you'd like to contribute to the wiki make a pull request!

 #### If you are going to contribute please maintain the overall style of the current pages in the pages you'd like to submit.
-Good grammar is a must!